pwitvoet/mess/entity rewrite rules.md

 It's a good idea to create a single root template maps folder, and to always pass that directory to MESS with `-dir`.
 This ensures that MESS can always find the right template map.

 ## Use-cases

+### Custom entities for template maps
 Rewrite rules were created to make it possible to create custom entities for commonly used templates.
 For example, manually adding a `macro_insert` entity, pointing it at the `templates\monster_warp.rmf` template map, and using SmartEdit mode for further configuration can be error-prone.
 A custom `monster_warp` entity with properly defined attributes is easier to use.

+### Aliasing other entities
 Another use-case is to create aliases for existing entities.
 For example, one of the best entities for adding decorative models to a Half-Life level is  actually `env_sprite` - but because it's a sprite entity, it's somewhat cumbersome to use and can cause certain editors to crash.
-An `env_model` alias with a `model(studio)` attribute and a rewrite rule that turns it into an `env_sprite`
+An `env_model` alias with a `model(studio)` attribute and a rewrite rule that turns it into an `env_sprite` makes this workaround much easier to use.

+### Decorating other entities
+Sometimes it's desirable to add small accentuating lights to items, such as a subtle blue glow for batteries or a white light for healthkits.
+This can be automated by rewriting `item_battery` and `item_healthkit` to a template-inserting entity, with templates that contain both an item and a light.

+An important detail here is that items in template maps should not be rewritten - otherwise the template maps will insert themselves, causing an infinite loop (until MESS hits the `-maxrecursion` or `-maxinstances` limit).
+This can be achieved by putting the rewrite rules in an `@IF "{not norewrite}":` block, and adding a `norewrite` attribute to the items in the template maps.

+### Upgrading to real entities
 Rewrite rules also make it easier to 'upgrade' template entities to real entities.
 For example, a mod developer decides to add an `env_model` or `monster_warp` entity to their mod's game code.
 Instead of having to replace several `macro_insert` entities, all they need to do is to remove the rewrite rules for the upgraded entities.
 Maps will then use the 'upgraded' entity the next time they are compiled.